yuvraaj2002/InsightSphere/README.md

 To build this project, I've started by outlining the programming languages that form its foundation, followed by an in-depth exploration of the libraries incorporated.
 This deliberate documentation not only promotes transparency but also serves as a comprehensive reference to the technologies leveraged throughout the development journey.

 - Programming Language : Python
-- Libraries: Tensorflow, keras, PIL, Pandas, Numpy, Matplotlib, Plotly, Streamlit
+- Libraries: Pandas, Numpy, Seaborn, Plotly, Matplotlib, Pickle, Plotly.graph_objects, Plotly.subplots, Plotly.express, StandardScaler, MinMaxScaler, KNNImputer, TSNE, Plotly.graph_objects, Plotly.subplots, KMeans, DBSCAN, Axes3D, silhouette_score, OPTICS, matplotlib.colors, colorsys, scipy.cluster.hierarchy, AgglomerativeClustering.